Labor & Delivery

 How to prepare for labor induction?

 • Ask a lot of questions.
 Since labor involves a lot of choices, Morris says it’s important to ask about the benefits, risks, and alternatives in every decision, plus listen to your gut.
 “If, for example, a doctor tells you that you need Pitocin to get labor going more quickly, you should ask: what are the benefits of Pitocin?
 What are the risks?
 What are my alternatives?
 What is my intuition telling me that I should do right now?
 What happens if I say, ‘No thanks,’ or decide to wait a little longer?
-If a very important decision is being made, get a second opinion, just like you would if surgery was suggested.”
+If you are making a very important decision, look for a second opinion, just like you would if surgery was a suggestion.”

 • Eat something light.
 (And try to go to the bathroom if you can).

-• Get packed up, and don’t forget to bring something to keep you occupied or entertained while you wait for things to start happening.
+• Pack up, and don’t forget to bring something to keep you occupied or entertained while you wait for things to start happening.

-• Don’t forget that being induced is still labor, and give yourself some grace when you’re going through this intense moment.
+• Remember that being induced still involves labor, so give yourself some grace as you go through this intense moment.